moonwell-fi/mtoken-fixes/README.md

 Finally it logs total number of failed mutations.

-Following steps needs to be followed for mutation testing:
+Follow these steps to run the mutation test scripts:

 Run certora gambit to generate mutants
 ```